 Join us in Bali this June & July with Nick Ritar of Milkwood, to learn how to provide for yourselves, your family and community in regenerative ways using nature design and permaculture.
 Immerse in farm living whilst meeting environmental entrepreneurs in one of the most abundant settings in the world.

-You will be introduced to Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
+During the 2 week course you will also be introduced to Balinese farmers that have for decades interwoven permaculture principles into their cultural and agricultural practices.
 Learn from The Kul Kul Farm Co-Founders Orin & Maria about their journey starting a farm enterprise based on permaculture principles here in Bali.

 Permaculture provides an effective solution-based design system to address the problems of today.
 Based on a set of principles and natural patterning, permaculture design is applicable in all climate conditions; in both urban and rural situations.
 Many indigenous communities who have been relocated or disconnected from their home are studying permaculture design principles to help re-weave cultural connection and relationship.